decentralized-identity/didcomm.org/gossyp/README.md

 }
 ```

-We will ignore the internals of the metadata structure in the first attachment for now; its details are uninteresting in this high-level walkthrough, but it is discussed in depth in the [Metadata](#metadata) section.
+We will ignore the internals of the metadata structure in the first attachment for now; its details are uninteresting in this high-level walkthrough, but they are discussed in depth in the [Metadata](#metadata) section.

 Notice the `lastmod_time` value inside each attachment descriptor.
-In the context of gossyp attachments, it documents when the creator of an event claims the attached event occurred.
+In the context of gossyp attachments, this field documents when the creator of an event claims the attached event occurred.
+However, strong time synchronization is not expected; this is just a useful hint.

-Now, Alice makes a best effort to send this message to Bob and Carol.
+Once Alice has this message ready, she makes a best effort to send it to Bob and Carol.
 Suppose Bob happens to be reachable when this happens, but Carol's endpoint is offline.
 The result is that Bob learns about this new topic, while Carol does not.
-This reflects a not-fully-connected graph in our connectivity model.
+This is an example of a not-fully-connected graph in our [connectivity model](#connectivity).

 ### Second share